 What Is a Trademark?

-A trademark is any name, slogan, design, or logo that helps the general public identify your business and the products or services it offers.
+A trademark is any name, slogan, design, or logo that helps the general public identify a business and the products or services it offers.
 Many popular nonprofits have trademarks and use them to help the public identify with their business.
-For example, the American Red Cross not only has its name trademarked, but it also has the Red Cross trademarked.
+For example, the American Red Cross not only has its name trademarked, but it also has the red cross emblem trademarked.

 What Are the Benefits of Registering a Trademark for Your Nonprofit?